 It’s been over a year-and-a-half since my last post.
 In the ensuing 18 month typhoon, I’ve learned much about myself, my family, my friends and my community.
 I didn’t intend to write a year-end recap (or year-and-a-half-end), but as I sat at my favorite coffee shop, I couldn’t help but be reminded of the sweetest memories from this unusual period of my life.

 When we left SoCal in September of 2013, we were loved, cared for and blessed on the way out the door.
 I had resigned my position in nonprofit leadership and church leadership within a two-month time.
-Leaving Rooftop 519 and leaving Desert Foursquare Church were stark contrasts: one was bittersweet while the other was bitter-bitter.
+Leaving Rooftop 519 and Desert Foursquare Church were stark contrasts: Rooftop was a painful learning experience, and Desert Foursquare was sorrowful and honorable.
 With each day that passes, the memory of being honored by my church family and denomination becomes more meaningful.
 Thank you to all who welcomed and loved us.

 About once each month I sit down with one of the kindest and most discerning individuals I’ve ever known.
 I call our meetings “thermals”, the updrafts that help birds and hang gliders travel to higher elevations without much effort.
 He asked me about my time in the Coachella Valley, with full knowledge that we had some real struggles during our three years.
 “I’m very grateful for my time,” I told him.
 “You can’t be grateful and bitter at the same time,” he replied.

 I hold onto that, and I’m so glad for my experiences, great and sad alike.